NomicFoundation/hardhat-vscode/docs/publish-extension.md

 pnpm release tag        # tag it, and create the GitHub release
 ```

-The other two keep the Version Packages PR up to date and never run in the same job as a release: `prepare-release-pr:update-versions-for-release` applies the changesets — that is `pnpm release:version`, which is what `changesets/action` runs — and `prepare-release-pr:set-as-draft` converts the PR to a draft.
+The other three keep the Version Packages PR up to date and never run in the same job as a release: `prepare-release-pr:update-versions-for-release` applies the changesets — that is `pnpm release:version`, which is what `changesets/action` runs — `prepare-release-pr:set-as-draft` converts the PR to a draft, and `prepare-release-pr:validate` — `pnpm release:validate` — checks the changesets.

 `pnpm release all --dry-run` runs the four stages locally against the current working tree. `--dry-run` is not optional and `all` refuses to run in Actions: it walks past the approval gate by design, and that gate is the point of the workflow. npm is genuinely dry-run; neither marketplace has one, and a tag and a GitHub release are not things to rehearse, so those four say what they would have done and do nothing.